flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/reporting.md

 ![](../../img/connect_db_superset.png)

-3. After you selected the db, click **Connect this database with a SQLAlchemy URI string instead?**.
+3. After you selected the DB, click **Connect this database with a SQLAlchemy URI string instead?**.
 4. Fill in the **SQLALCHEMY URI** and then click **Connect**.

 ![](../../img/superset_db_URI.png)